GrahamDumpleton-abandoned/openshift3-jupyter-stacks/README.md

 6. Ensure that files under ``/opt/conda`` are readable/writable to the ``root`` group.
 7. Set the ``HOME`` environment variable to ``/home/jovyan``.

 In addition to these fixes to the Jupyter stack images, the new derived image also sets image labels to enable the images to be used as [Source to Image](https://github.com/openshift/source-to-image) (S2I) builders.
-Such builders can be used in conjunction with the ``s2i`` tool to build Docker images which combine the base images with files from a Git repository, without a user need to know how to write ``Dockerfile`` themselves.
-This makes it very easy to bundle up a base image with a set of notebook into an image for distribution or deployment, such as in a teaching environment.
+Such builders can be used in conjunction with the ``s2i`` tool to build Docker images which combine the base images with files from a Git repository, without a user needing to know how to write a ``Dockerfile`` themselves.
+This makes it very easy to bundle up a base image with a set of notebooks into an image for distribution or deployment, such as in a teaching environment.
 The S2I function also works with OpenShift 3, enabling one click deployment of Jupyter images along with any required notebooks.

 ## Images Available